muses-code-js/express-workshop-2/_steps/step03.md

 ---

-The first thing we need to do is build our server.
-You will always need to build a server when writing back-end code.
-A server can be built in pure Node.js, but Express gives us simpler syntax to work with.

-## What is a server?

-Servers are computer programs that receive requests from other programs, the *clients* and send back a response e.g share data, information or hardware and software resources.

-### ...and what is a server in plain English?
+Now that we have `express` installed you probably want to get on with building our server.
+But first lets talk briefly about what a server is.

-A server is a computer program.
+A **server** is a computer program.
 Its job is to send and receive data.

-Let's take a website for example.
-A website is just a collection of HTML and CSS files, images, maybe some javascript files.
-When you type a website address in your browser's address bar, the browser (client) sends a **request** to the server that lives at that address.
-The browser asks the server to give it the files it needs to display the website properly.
+A server "listens" on the network for requests sent to it from other programs that we call **clients**.
+Depending on the request the server may perform some kind of work and then send some kind of response back to the client.
+The request might be for some specific information that the server looks up in a database and then sends back as the response.
+The response might just an error message like the famous *'Error 404: File not found.'*

+This idea of having client programs that make requests from server programs is called a **client/server architecture**.
+It works because both the clients and the servers use the same format for the requests and responses.
+This agreed upon format is called the **protocol**.

+Our application is a web server.
+The client is your web browser.
+They use the `http` protocol to communicate.
+The browser sends requests to the server using URLs to indicate what it wants from the server.

 ![Server flow](https://files.gitter.im/heron2014/FiiK/server.png)

+But enough talk.
+Let's code!

 ## 1. Create a `server.js` file